Brazilian Butt Lift Guide: Frequently Asked Questions

 Dr. Del Vecchio also recommends patients with anemia take iron and have a healthy blood count before a major operation.
 Additionally, because patients often travel great distances for a BBL, he says they need to be aware of how long they need to stay for a proper rest and recovery period after the surgery.
 Back to top

 While a BBL is considered a permanent procedure, revisions can be made.
-“Some of the transferred fat can be easily removed using liposuction,” said Dr. Mats Hagstrom in a RealSelf Doctor Q&A on butt augmentation reversal.
+“Some of the transferred fat can be easily removed using liposuction,” said Dr. Mats Hagstrom, a San Francisco plastic surgeon, in a butt augmentation reversal Q&A.

 Fat can also be added to correct asymmetries or increase results.
 As with the first round of the procedure, the ability to do so is dependent on how much fat you have to harvest.
 Back to top